noaa-onms/cinms/modals/_captions.md

 ## Figure App.F.15.6.a-b.

-A figure showing the average number of different species of fish larvae collected in around the Channel Islands and the Southern California Shelf from 1978 - 2015.
-Data source: [CalCOFI](https://calcofi.org/); Figure: A. Thompson/NOAA
+A figure showing the average number of different species of fish larvae collected in around the Channel Islands and the Southern California Shelf from 1978 to 2015.
+Data source: [CalCOFI](https://calcofi.org/); Figure credit: A. Thompson/NOAA.

 ### Details